relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+#### make the codebase highly DRY. refactor algorithm to be more efficient. all without causing features breaks and regressions

+#### made many changes , see in command `relay log` . then make sure the program is programmatic api friendly. because I think too many un exposed api necessary

-#### should not patch write codefenced code which without path info. because sometimes it is for example
+#### ✅ DONE: should not patch write codefenced code which without path info. because sometimes it is for example

 #### ✅ DONE: beside json, should also can produce relay.config.ts for best auto intellisense linting

 #### ✅ DONE: make relay.config.json content proper. like categorize objects

 #### ✅ DONE: watch config can be configurable to on or off in relaycode.config.json because watch looping happens when tying to patch relaycode.config.json

 #### ✅ DONE: implement **What:** Introduce a configuration option to enable Git-aware operations.
 When enabled, each transaction would automatically create a new branch.
 - `autoGitBranch`:  true false for on off
     -   `gitBranchPrefix`: user can customize wether it is {gitCommitMsg} or it is {uuid} .
     -   **On Successful transaction:** `git checkout -b relay/gitCommitMsg`.

 #### ✅ DONE: some cli aliases just doesnt work like relaycode -v etc

 #### ✅ DONE: do not show reasoning in relay log cli command. replace by showing promptSummary

 #### ✅ DONE: this field in .relaycode log should be placed below created date